-- Establish a group identity that will enable them to identify and form linkages with partners for ongoing regional networking and action.
+- Identify and form networks with partners for ongoing regional networking and action.

-- Increase their knowledge of U.S. policies and practices in regard to the thematic focus of the seminar and apply this knowledge within the context of their own region.
+- Increase their knowledge of U.S. policies and practices related to the thematic focus of the seminar and apply this knowledge within their own community.

-- International Alumni TIES: Participants of overseas Alumni TIES are nominated by the regional U.S. Embassies.
+- International exchange alumni are nominated by their regional U.S. Embassies based on the theme of the seminar.
 Final selection is conducted by the State Department’s Office of Alumni Affairs of the Bureau of Educational and Cultural Affairs.

 - Refugee and Migration Issues – Zagreb, Croatia (February 2016)